 Amongst the living history volunteers, the same holds true as described above.
 However, the threshold to be able to participate is higher.
 The living history guidelines for the Park's 1st Pa.
-Regiment are stricter than most recreated units, and an ability to work with the public is critical.
+Regiment are stricter than most recreated units, an ability to work with the public is critical, and in general it requires additional commitment.

 Prudential Global Volunteer Day 2003